lz4/lz4/doc/lz4_Frame_format.md

 | --- | --- | --- | --- | ----- | ------ | ---- | ---- |
 | N/A | N/A | N/A | N/A | 64 KB | 256 KB | 1 MB | 4 MB |

-The decoder may refuse to allocate block sizes above a (system-specific) size.
+The decoder may refuse to allocate block sizes above any system-specific size.
 Unused values may be used in a future revision of the spec.
-A decoder conformant to the current version of the spec is only able to decode blocksizes defined in this spec.
+A decoder conformant with the current version of the spec is only able to decode block sizes defined in this spec.

 __Reserved bits__

 Value of reserved bits **must** be 0 (zero).
 Reserved bit might be used in a future version of the specification, typically enabling new optional features.
-If this happens, a decoder respecting the current version of the specification shall not be able to decode such a frame.
+When this happens, a decoder respecting the current specification version shall not be able to decode such a frame.

 __Content Size__